akdsouza/instagram4iPad/README.md

 ### What could be done better: ##############

 - JSON Parsing should be done asynchronous in the background
-- The GridView should use a system with reusable imageviews for better performance
+- The GridView should use a system with reusable imageviews for better performance (Collection View nowadays..)
-- You could generate Retina thumbnails from bigger sizes for better visuals on the new iPad
+- We could generate Retina thumbnails from bigger sizes for better visuals on the new iPad
 - The DataProvider is not needed anymore.
 We should use the block-based NSURLConnection API instead.
+Will use much less code/files.

 ### References: ###############

 This project uses:

 - The keychain wrapper [SFHFKeychainUtils] by ldandersen.
-- The [DataProvider] by jaydee3.
 - The [json-framework] by stig.

 File created using the great [Mou App].